 Actions for TSAG:

-RG-WPR-1: Approve the baseline text for report of the analysis of ITU-T study group restructuring alternatives (and KPIs) – TD214-R1.
+RG-WPR-1: Agree the baseline text for report of the analysis of ITU-T study group restructuring alternatives (and KPIs) – TD214-R1.

 RG-WPR-2: Note the report to TSAG on the implementation of the action plan for analysis of ITU-T structural alternatives - TD234-R1.